Methodology

 CAH26-01Geography, earth and environmental studies

-It is important to note that, even with these additional splits, each CAH subject area can still include a diverse range of subjects, some of which will lead to significantly different employment and earnings outcomes.
-For example, ‘subjects allied to medicine not otherwise specified’ contains courses ranging from nutrition and dietetics to biomedical sciences.
+It is important to note that each CAH subject area can sometimes include a diverse range of subjects, some of which will lead to significantly different employment and earnings outcomes.

 Free School Meals (FSM)